The creative heart of Phoenix where murals cover every wall and First Friday art walks draw thousands monthly.

 The buyer profile in Roosevelt Row Arts District leans toward young families purchasing their first or second home, military personnel stationed at nearby installations, and investors recognizing the rental demand in the area.
 The combination of newer construction, community amenities, and competitive pricing creates strong demand among these groups.
 What seals the deal for most buyers is the proximity to First Friday Art Walk and Roosevelt Row murals, which add daily-life value that is difficult to replicate elsewhere.

-Roosevelt Row Arts District's $400K median represents a 5% below the broader Phoenix market ($420K).
-At $182 per square foot versus Phoenix's $191 average, Roosevelt Row Arts District offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
-Homes are moving in 24 days, fast enough that properties priced correctly rarely survive a full weekend on market.
+Roosevelt Row Arts District's $400K median represents a 17% below the broader Phoenix market ($484K).
+Roosevelt Row Arts District offers meaningfully more house per dollar than the city average, which is why it draws buyers who prioritize space and value over prestige addresses.
+Neighborhood-level pace data is not published at this granularity, so treat the city and county figures as the reliable baseline and current comparable sales as the ground truth.

-This guide draws on ARMLS market data, local reporting, and Venture REI's direct experience across Roosevelt Row Arts District.
+This guide draws on published market data, local reporting, and Incyte Realty's direct experience across Roosevelt Row Arts District.
 Frank Vazquez has personally closed over 2,400 transactions in the Valley and is available for honest conversations about the market here.

 Questions about buying or selling in Roosevelt Row Arts District?
-Frank Vazquez at Venture REI: straightforward answers, no strings attached.
+Frank Vazquez at Incyte Realty: straightforward answers, no strings attached.